 - 1) The Forensic Treatment Unit, a 64-bed inpatient mental health facility with also outpatient service, which serves a forensic population of individuals with serious mental illness who have come into conflict with the law; and - 2) The Secure Treatment Unit, a 100-bed provincial correctional facility, which serves a corrections population of individuals with serious mental disorders who are serving sentences of less than two years.

 FORENSIC TREATMENT UNIT (FTU)

-Psychologists: Michael Seto, Ph.D., C.Psych. (available for secondary rotation supervision in clinical psychology or ad hoc supervision of risk assessments)
+Psychologists: Michael Seto, Ph.D., C. Psych. (available for secondary rotation supervision in clinical psychology or ad hoc supervision of risk assessments)

-Psychologist, Ph.D., C. Psych. (starting in November 2019)
+Melissa Bolton, Ph.D., C. Psych. (available for primary or